ITU-BDSA23-GROUP23/Chirp/docs/report.md

 The reaction class is used to keep track of the different reactions a user can append to a cheep.
 It contains the reaction type, the author, and the cheep that has been reacted to.

 We have repositories for author and cheep.
-These repositories contain the methods to manipulate and retrieve data in/from the database.
+These repositories contain methods to manipulate and retrieve data in/from the database.

 We use Data transfer objects (DTOs) to send and receive data between the different layers of our program.
 The DTOs contain the same information as the classes, but they are not used as entity classes for the model.
 So they are a safe way to make sure the user can't change the database in an unwanted way.